miyadaiku/miyadaiku-docs/doc/contents/en/guide/objects.rst

 get_contents(subdirs=None, base=None, filters=None)
    Search :jinja:`{{content.link (fragment = 'content_obj')}}` from the collection on the specified condition.

-   If you want to retrieve only the content contained in a specific directory, specify a list of directory names in ``subdirs``.
+   If you want to search in specific directories, specify a list of directory names in ``subdirs``.
 The directory name is specified as an absolute path starting with ``/`` or a relative path.
-If specified as a relative path, specify ``base`` as the originating content object.
+If specified as a relative path, ``base`` should be the current content object.

    .. code-block:: jinja
       :caption: Search for articles in the ./myfolder

       {% set items = contents.get_contents(subdirs=['./myfolder'], base=content) %}

-   ``Filtes`` specifies search criteria for content.
-Specify a dictionary whose key is the document property name to be searched and whose value is the list of property values to be displayed.
+   ``filters`` specifies search criteria for content.
+Specify a dictionary whose key is the document property name and whose value is the list of property values to match.
 By default, ``get_content()`` searches article object with ``draft`` is ``false``.

    .. code-block:: jinja